wang0665/SmartDB-InfluxDB/InfluxDB.md

 - The manual of how to use Chronograf is [here](https://docs.influxdata.com/chronograf/v1.7/)

-- This tool provides an easy way to understand the DB base structure and you can do some simple plot to better understand the structure.
+- This tool provides an easy way to understand the DB base structure and you can do
+  - Some simple plot to better understand the structure
+  - Test you query command to make sure it is correct before put input programming
+  - Quickly undertand the data

 ## Database Structure